Impossible Love (film)

 Impossible Love (Unmögliche Liebe) is a 1932 German drama film directed by Erich Waschneck and starring Asta Nielsen, Ery Bos and Ellen Schwanneke.
-It was the final film of Nielsen, and the only sound film she appeared in.
+It was Nielsen's final film, and the only sound film she appeared in.
 It premiered at the Mozartsaal in Berlin.
-Neilsen had been a major star during the First World War and the early 1920s but her screen career gradually declined and she hadn't appeared in a film since That Dangerous Age in 1927.
+Neilsen had been a major star during the First World War and the early 1920s but her screen career gradually declined and she had not appeared in a film since That Dangerous Age in 1927.
 Four years after making Impossible Love she returned to her native Denmark.
-It is also known by the alternative title of Crown of Thorns.
+The film is also known by the alternative title of Crown of Thorns.

 The film is based on the 1929 novel of the same title by Alfred Schirokauer.
 It was shot at the Johannisthal Studios in Berlin.
 The film's sets were designed by the art director Hans Jacoby.

 Synopsis

 The widowed Vera Holgk arrived in Germany from Riga in 1917 and raised her two daughters alone.
-Working as a successful sculptor she has provided for them, directing her whole energies towards their wellbeing.
+Working as a successful sculptor, she has provided for them, directing all her energy towards their wellbeing.
 Now both are grown up, one a cellist and the other employed in a photographic studio, and contemplating marriage.
-Vera has more free time and after encountering the charming, younger fellow sculptor Professor Steinkampp, she is persuaded to enter a major competition.
+Vera has more free time and after encountering the charming, younger fellow sculptor Professor Steinkampp, she is persuaded to enter a major sculptor competition.
 Over time their relationship develops into a romance.
-Her daughters are at first disbelieving and not suspicious about the secret affair.
+Her daughters initially remain unaware of the secret affair.